 In response to the COVID-19 pandemic in 2020, the City implemented temporary street closures in the downtown area as a measure to mitigate the spread of the virus and promote social distancing.
 These street closures have become a part of an ongoing strategy to create safer spaces for pedestrians.
-As part of this initiative, portions of E Main Street, and N Center Street are closed during the summer months, allowing people to enjoy outdoor activities and local businesses to expand their operations onto the sidewalks and parking zone.
+As part of this initiative, portions of E Main Street, and N Center Street are closed for six months each year, allowing people to enjoy outdoor activities during the warmer weather and local businesses to expand their operations onto the sidewalks and parking zone.